andreasjansson/greger.el/OPENROUTER_REFACTOR.md

 **A:** Check the mode line - it shows the model name.
 Also, the variable `greger-provider` tells you.

 ### Q: Can I switch providers mid-chat?
 **A:** Yes!
 Use `M-x greger-set-provider`.
-However, switching from Claude to OpenRouter mid-chat means you lose web search capability going forward.
+Web search works with both providers, just with slightly different citation formats.

 ### Q: Why not just use OpenRouter for everything?
 **A:**
-- **Pro OpenRouter**: Access to 400+ models, model comparison, sometimes cheaper
+- **Pro OpenRouter**: Access to 400+ models including GPT-5 Codex (purpose-built for coding), often cheaper, fast OpenAI native web search
-- **Pro Claude**: Native web search with citations, thinking signatures, first-party features
+- **Pro Claude**: Encrypted citation indices, thinking signatures, first-party features
-- Best: Use both!
-Claude for web research, OpenRouter for coding with GPT-5 Codex
+- Both are great!
+OpenRouter gives you more model choice, Claude gives you some extra verification features

 ### Q: Will this slow down Claude?
 **A:** No!
 Claude path is unchanged.
 Zero performance impact.